B2.3 Use mental math strategies to increase and decrease a whole number by 1%, 5%, 10%, 25%, 50%, and 100%, and explain the strategies used.

 Initially, have a discussion with students about the HST by identifying the goods and services that are affected by this tax.

-Then, form teams of 2 people.
-Each team must identify 5 goods and services that are affected by the HST.
+Then, form teams of two people.
+Each team must find five goods and services that are affected by the HST.

-Using the mental math strategies they've learned about numbers and %, they estimate the tax and total cost of the goods and services they've found.
+Then, using the mental math strategies they've learned about numbers and percents, students are to estimate the tax and total cost of the goods and services they've found.

-After the initial activity: Students can check how close their estimate is to the true value using the calculator.
+After the initial activity: Students can check how close their estimate is to the actual value using the calculator.